 Bonds issued under the General Resolution are general obligations of the Housing Development Fund for which its full faith and credit are pledged.
 Bonds are additionally secured by a pledge of the revenues derived from the Mortgage Loans financed pursuant to the General Resolution and moneys and securities held in any fund or account established thereunder.
+See "NATURE OF BONDS AND SOURCES OF PAYMENT - Pledge of the General Resolution."
 In addition, the Bonds are entitled to the benefit of the Mortgage Finance Bond Insurance Fund, a special trust fund established and maintained pursuant to the Act, to which amounts may be appropriated by the State Legislature as more fully described herein.
 See "MORTGAGE FINANCE BOND INSURANCE FUND."

 THE HOUSING DEVELOPMENT FUND HAS NO TAXING POWER.
-THE STATE IS NOT LIABLE ON THE 2013 BC BONDS AND THE 2013 BC BONDS ARE NOT A DEBT OF THE STATE.
+THE STATE IS NOT LIABLE ON THE 2014 AB BONDS AND THE 2014 AB BONDS ARE NOT A DEBT OF THE STATE.

-There follows in this Official Statement a brief description of the Housing Development Fund and its Housing Finance Program, together with summaries of certain terms of the 2013 BC Bonds, the Resolutions and certain provisions of the Act.
+There follows in this Official Statement a brief description of the Housing Development Fund and its Housing Finance Program, together with summaries of certain terms of the 2014 AB Bonds, the Resolutions and certain provisions of the Act.
 All references herein to the Act and the Resolutions are qualified in their entirety by reference to each such document, copies of which are available from the Housing Development Fund.
-All references to the 2013 BC Bonds are qualified in their entirety by reference to the definitive forms thereof and the information with respect thereto contained in the Resolutions.
+All references to the 2014 AB Bonds are qualified in their entirety by reference to the definitive forms thereof and the information with respect thereto contained in the Resolutions.